O365/python-o365/docs/source/usage/sharepoint.rst

 Sharepoint List Items
 """""""""""""""""""""

-Accessing a listitem from a sharepoint list is done by utilizing :code:`.get_items()`, or :code:`.get_item_by_id(item_id)`.
+Accessing a list item from a Sharepoint list is done by utilizing :code:`.get_items()`, or :code:`.get_item_by_id(item_id)`.

 .. code-block:: python